wzy369369/SIPs/sips/sip-1.md

 ## What belongs in a successful SIP?

-Each SIP or SCCP should have the following parts:
+Each SIP should have the following parts:

 -   Preamble - RFC 822 style headers containing metadata about the SIP, including the SIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
 -   Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the SIP.